Santitub/xenon/README.md

 Xenon is a modern Minecraft plugin designed for the latest version of the game.
 The main objectives of this plugin are to learn and have fun.
 Xenon is a plugin that is designed to be used on a server with friends, and is not intended to be used on a public server.
-This plugin is based on [EternalCore](https://github.com/EternalCodeTeam/EternalCore)
+This plugin is based on [EternalCore](https://github.com/EternalCodeTeam/EternalCore).
+Please check them out!

 ## Installation